skaes/rvm-patchsets/README.md

     rvm install 2.1.0 --patch float_warnings -n float_warnings
     rvm install 2.1.1 --patch float_warnings -n float_warnings
     rvm install 2.1.2 --patch float_warnings -n float_warnings
+    rvm install 2.1.3 --patch float_warnings -n float_warnings

+This will then require you to specify the ruby version for rvm like so:

+    rvm use 2.1.1-railsexpress
+    rvm use 2.1.3-float_warnings

 ## Notes